fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 * Incorporates information pertaining to the device's security.
 * Uses an OEM private key to sign the Key Attestation, therefore verifiable with the related OEM certificate, confirming that the Cryptographic Hardware Keys are securely managed by the operating system.

-**Step 9 (Wallet Instance Registration Request)**: The Wallet Instance sends a request to the `wallet-instance-registration endpoint`_ of the Wallet Provider Backend to register the Wallet Instance, identified by the Cryptographic Hardware Key public key.
+**Step 9 (Wallet Instance Registration Request)**: The Wallet Instance sends a request to the `Wallet Instance Management endpoint`_ of the Wallet Provider Backend to register the Wallet Instance, identified by the Cryptographic Hardware Key public key.
 The request body includes the following parameters: the ``challenge``, Key Attestation (``key_attestation``), and Cryptographic Hardware Key Tag (``hardware_key_tag``).

 Below is a non-normative example of a Wallet Instance Registration Request.